jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Buns and rolls/Brioche.md

 - DO NOT ADD MILK UNTIL THE DOUGH IS VERY SOFT IF YOU PLAN TO ADD FILLINGS OR SHAPE IT INTO BABKA
+- THIS DOUGH HAS SWEET, BUT MORE NEUTRAL SWEETNESS.
+INCREASE THE SUGAR CONTENT (THEN LOWER THE LIQUID) IF YOU WANT IT SWEETER.
+OR KEEP IT AS IT IS AND JUST ADD FILLINGS TO THE DOUGH.

 ## Ingredients